 YouTube search results

 Your ads can appear next to search results on YouTube.
-This option is only available for campaigns using Video discovery ads.
+This option is only available for campaigns using in-feed video ads.

 Your ads can appear on YouTube videos, channel pages, and the YouTube homepage.